-THE MAKING AND IMPORTANCE OF LIBERATION GROUPS
+THE IMPORTANCE OF LIBERATION GROUPS

 BY SIMONE ZIEL (FARNHAM CAMPUS EXECUTIVE OFFICER, BAME GROUP LEADER, AND STUDENT GOVERNOR-ELECT)